Bipolar and Related Disorders

 - More talkative than usual or pressure to keep talking.

-- Flight of ideas or racing thoughts.
+- Flight of ideas or the subjective experience that thoughts are racing.

-- Increase in goal-directed activity or psychomotor agitation.
+- Increase in goal-directed activity socially, at work or school, sexually, or psychomotor agitation.

 DSM Criteria